rust-lang/book/src/ch12-00-an-io-project.md

 ```

 Great, our test fails, exactly as we expected.
 Let's get the test to pass!
 It's
 failing because we always return an empty vector.
-Here's what we have to do
+Here's what we're going to do
 to implement `grep`:

 1. Iterate through each line of the contents.
 2. Check if the line contains our search string.
    * If it does, add it to the list of values we're returning.
-   * If not, do nothing
+   * If not, do nothing.
-3. Return our list of results.
+3. Return the list of results that match.

-Let's take each step at a time.
-First, iterating through lines.
-Strings have
+Let's take each step at a time, starting with iterating through lines.
+Strings
-a helpful method to handle this, conveniently named `lines`:
+have a helpful method to handle this, conveniently named `lines`:

+<span class="filename">Filename: src/lib.rs</span>

 ```rust,ignore
 fn grep<'a>(search: &str, contents: &'a str) -> Vec<&'a str> {